burrrata/cryptoeconomics.study_rust_edition/src/ch2/crypto.md

     // Let's try to find a hash that has an arbitrary amount of 0s

-    // since we're guessing we might as well start at 0 let mut random_number = 0;
+    // this is the number that we will hash let mut random_number = 0;

-    // amount of 0s we want
+    // difficulty = the amount of 0s we want in our hash
-    // - note: in the Rust Playground > 8 will often exit
+    // - note: in the Rust Playground a difficulty > 8
-    let difficulty = 7;
+    // - will often fail or simply spin and do nothing let difficulty = 7;

     // amount of times to guess